Erasmus+ for incoming students

 Before you apply, you must make sure that your institution is participating in the Erasmus+ scheme.
 Your university also needs to be a partner of Salford, i.e. an inter-institutional agreement between the two universities must be in place.
 Check our list of partners to see if we have an Erasmus+ agreement with your university in your study subject.
 If you do not see your university on the list, you will need to speak to your home university about alternative destinations.

 If you're accepted

-If you're accepted to study with us, your exchange coordinator (listed in your official acceptance letter) will get in touch with you to discuss module selection a few weeks before the start of the trimester.
-It's important that you discuss your choices with your academic advisor at your home university, to ensure that the modules you will be studying here are approved for credit transfer.
+If you're accepted to study with us, your Exchange Coordinator (listed in your official acceptance letter) will help you select your modules.
+It's important that you discuss your choices with your academic advisor at your home university to ensure that the modules you will be studying here are approved for credit transfer.

 It may sometimes be possible for you to take one or two modules outside of your subject area, although this will need to be approved by the academic tutors at both institutions.
-You may also be able to change, add or drop modules at the start of your studies with us, but this will be subject to availability and will need to be agreed with your link tutor on arrival.
-You will also need to ensure that any changes are approved with your home university and amended on your Learning Agreement.
+You may also be able to change, add or drop modules at the start of your studies with us, but this will be subject to availability.
+You will also need to ensure that any changes are approved by both institutions and amended on your Learning Agreement.

 Mobility for training

 Traineeships for students involve spending time in an enterprise, organisation or higher education institution in another country, with a view to gain specific skills and competences required by the labour market.
 Your traineeship should also be relevant to your programme of study.

 Our University can act as a host, provided that you are registered in and studying at a university holding an ECHE.
 Unlike Erasmus+ mobility for studies, an inter-institutional agreement between the two universities is not required.